prachi-kashyap/modexp/Readme.md

 Edge cases involving the largest prime less than 2\*\*64.
 Examples from modular-exponentiation-for-large-numbers.
 The tests have been carefully crafted to ensure the correctness and efficiency of the implemented algorithm.

+## Usage

+To use the command-line tool, compile the Rust code and run it with the following syntax:

+cargo run 2 20 17

 ## References